 Timeline of reforms

-- Commence the new native forestry regulatory framework, including modern penalties and regulatory tools for native forestry offences.
+- Commenced the new native forestry regulatory framework, including modern penalties and regulatory tools for native forestry offence on 9 November 2018.

-- Commence the review of the PNF Code of Practice, with full public consultation in late 2018/early 2019.
+- Commenced a review of the PNF Code of Practice, with full public consultation in late 2018/early 2019.

 Medium term: 2018 and 2019

 - Commence a Coastal IFOA monitoring and adaptive management program.